 The Storage Engine is a resource provider.
 When the relational engine attempts to execute a T-SQL statement that accesses an object for the first time, it calls upon the storage engine to retrieve the object, put it into memory and return a pointer to the execution engine.
-To perform these tasks, the storage engine manages the physical resources for the TOE by using the Windows OS.
+To perform these tasks, the storage engine manages the physical resources for the TOE by using the PAL and the underlying Linux OS.